Towards Ontology-driven development with derived data, process, object, and message models.

 After evaluating 2 data modeling tools, I selected PowerDesigner (PD) for import and the golden copy of the Financial Industry Business Data Model.

-Firstly, PowerDesigner is an accurate Enterprise modeling tool, as opposed to other data modeling (only) devices.
-In PD we can map and derive business, process, object and message models from FIB-DM.
+First, PowerDesigner is an accurate Enterprise modeling tool, unlike other data modeling (only) devices.
+We can map and derive business, process, object, and message models from FIB-DM in PD.

-Secondly, only PD has an exact conceptual data model (CDM) with a dedicated conceptual notation (Merise).
-In an LDM the attributes are local to the Entity.
+Second, only PD has an exact conceptual data model (CDM) with a dedicated conceptual notation (Merise).
+In an LDM, the attributes are local to the Entity.
 For example, attributes with the same name may have different definitions and other properties on separate entities.
 The PD CDM has Data Items with global properties.
 This concept matches Data Properties in OWL.
-In addition to relationships, the PD CDM Merise has a conceptional Association object.
-This emphasis of relations better reflects OWL Object Properties than mere relationship lines.
+In addition to relationships, the PD CDM Merise has a conceptual Association object.
+This emphasis on relations better reflects OWL Object Properties than mere relationship lines.

 Update for PowerDesigner CDM users: As of 2021/Q1, the Full Commercial Model has all Object Properties transformed into Associative Entities.
-Customers on other modeling tools and even PowerDesigner users prefer the LDM.
+Customers of other modeling tools, as well as PowerDesigner users, prefer the LDM.
 Even those on PowerDesigner CDM with Merise notation found two symbols distracting.
-Hence we no longer use Associations.
+Hence, we no longer use Associations.

 Ontology to data model transformation

-Most research focuses on ontology representation of existing databases schemata.
-In other words, accessing or importing an RDBMS data via OWL and SPARQL.
+Most research focuses on the ontology representation of existing database schemata.
+In other words, they are accessing or importing RDBMS data via OWL and SPARQL.

-However, mappings from OWL to Logical models are not as trivial as it appears.
+However, mappings from OWL to Logical models are not as trivial as they appear.

-The below table shows high-level challenges for the transformation algorithm.
-In other words, there different options to transform these OWL types into ER objects.
+The table below shows high-level challenges for the transformation algorithm.
+In other words, there are different options for transforming these OWL types into ER objects.

 Therefore, the optimal transformation depends on the purpose of the data model and an in-depth analysis of the source ontology:

-• Patterns desired in a CDM would not be permitted in an LDM ready for a physical generation.
+- Patterns desired in a CDM are unsuitable in an LDM ready for a physical generation.
 What is wanted for a UML-style visualization would not make sense in a data model?
 FIB-DM conceptual enterprise model for business users.

-• An operational ontology requires different transformation than an Upper or Domain Ontology.
-A source with high ontological commitment may not be suitable for conversion at all.
+- An operational ontology requires a transformation different from an upper or domain ontology.
+A source with high ontological commitment may not be suitable for conversion.
 For example, Legal Knowledge Interchange Format (LKIF), the other reference ontology for Semantic Compliance©, defines half the classes in complex expressions.
-FIBO, on the other hand, is a business conceptual domain ontology with modest use of complex owl expressions (most classes are primitive).
+FIBO, conversely, is a business conceptual domain ontology with modest use of complex owl expressions (most classes are primitive)

 FIBO to FIB-DM transformation

-The Configurable Ontology to Data-model Transformation (CODT) is patent pending with the US Patent and Trademark Office.
+US Patent and Trademark Office has issued patent #12038939 for the Configurable Ontology to Data-model Transformation (CODT).
 This section explains FIB-DM model objects and their transformation from FIBO OWL.

 Overview